Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 This pineapple and vanilla cake by Donna Hay takes the concept of an upside-down cake in a totally different direction.
 Fresh pineapple slices are poached so that they become pliable and create this stunning work of art.
 It's almost too pretty to eat.

 5. Pineapple Upside-Down Dump Cake

 Dump cakes are by far the simplest dessert in the world; take just five ingredients and dump them into a cake pan.
 No mixing or stirring, no separating eggs or beating butter and sugar until fluffy.
-Dump, bake, done.
+Dump, bake, and done.
 This pineapple version has all of the flavors of the traditional upside down cake without the fuss.